matt-harvey/swx/README.rst

     <START-TIME> <END-TIME> <HOURS-SPENT-IN-DIGITAL-FORMAT> <ACTIVITY>

-If you pass the ``-v`` option, then both the detailed list and the summary will be printed.

 If you pass the ``-r`` option, then the activity string you enter will be treated as a regular expression (of the POSIX extended variety), rather than an exact activity name.
 Any activities will then be included in the report for